 Chiang Mai, Thailand

 Have you even really lived until you’ve been to a Thai lantern festival?
 Don’t worry, you can do so this November in Thailand’s northern city of Chiang Mai.
-The city celebrates not one but two lantern festivals in November: the Yee Peng Lantern Festival (Nov.
-11 and 12) and Loi Krathong (Nov.
-13).
-Though the the area will definitely be crowded and hotel rates likely higher during this busy time, seeing thousands of lanterns set into the sky and floating down the river under a full moon, complete with traditional ceremonies, dance and song, is an unforgettable way to experience Thai culture.
+The city celebrates not one but two lantern festivals in November: the Yee Peng Lantern Festival (11 November 11 and 12) and Loi Krathong (13 November).
+Though the area will definitely be crowded and hotel rates likely higher during this busy time, seeing thousands of lanterns set into the sky and floating down the river under a full moon, complete with traditional ceremonies, dance and song, is an unforgettable way to experience Thai culture.